Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 The Professional Standard

-A professional material-moving workflow should ask two questions:
+A professional material-moving workflow should answer two questions:

-What is the fastest safe way to move the material across distance?
+What is the fastest responsible way to move the material across distance?

 What is the best way to place the material where it belongs?